-The Melaleuca alternifolia tree, also known as the tea tree, is the plant that is harvested to produce the concentrated essential oil of the tea tree known as tea tree oil.
-The leaves of the tea tree are what is used to produce the tea tree oil.
+The Melaleuca alternifolia tree, also known as the tea tree, is the plant that is harvested to produce the essential oil known as tea tree oil.
+The leaves of the tea tree are used to produce the essential oil.
 The Melaleuca alternifolia tree is very difficult to kill, and if the tree is cut down and reduced to a stump, new shoots will rapidly appear and the tree will again grow into a full size tea tree.
-The only way to effectively kill the tea tree is to dig out the roots system from the ground.
+The only way to effectively kill the tea tree is to dig out the root system from the ground.
 The ability of the tea tree to regenerate itself is a great asset to those involved in tea tree oil production.
 Regular pruning of the tea tree actually stimulates new growth.

-Each tea tree leaf contains many tiny sacs that contain the essential tea tree oil.
-When the leaves are harvested they must be processed to collect the oil.
+Each tea tree leaf contains many tiny sacs containing the essential tea tree oil.
+When the leaves are harvested, they must be processed to collect the oil.
 A steam distillation unit can be used to separate the oil from the leaves using hot steam.
 Hot steam is pumped into large containers which have tea tree leaves in them.
-The steam bursts the tiny sacs on the leaves that hold the tea tree oil.
-The oil and steam are then sent to a condenser and the oil is siphoned from the water and is filtered.
-Approximately one percent of the total weight of the leaves is actually tea tree oil, so only a small amount of oil is produced even from heavy loads of tea tree leaves.
+The steam bursts the tiny sacs on the leaves that hold the essential oil.
+The oil and steam are then sent to a condenser where the oil is siphoned from the water and is filtered.
+Approximately one percent of the total weight of the leaves is actually tea tree oil, so only a small amount of oil is produced even from large amounts of tea tree leaves.

 Since Melaleuca alternifolia is a fast growing tree, some trees can be harvested approximately 12 to 15 months after they have been planted.
-Harvesting the tea tree at different times of the year has shown that the quality and quantity of the tea tree oil produced from the tea tree fluctuates depending upon what season the leaves are cut in.
-Australian tea tree producers have noticed that tea tree oil yield tends to be lower in the winter months.
+Harvesting the tea tree at different times of the year has shown the quality and quantity of essential oil produced fluctuates depending upon what season the leaves are cut in.
+Australian producers have noticed that tea tree oil yield tends to be lower in the winter months.

 As a result of modern cultivation and farming methods, tea trees are being grown in areas other than Australia.
 California is one part of the world that is also now home to tea tree plantations.